pya-h/booklets_telegram_bot/README.md

     meaning that he/she will see the sum of download counts on this teacher/course booklets.
     * When admin specifies both teacher and course names in the menu, he/she will see the download count of the course that is presented by the selected teacher.
     * This precedure continues hierarchically.
 9. Answer user messages sent with Support option.
-If the message is answered in the past, the bot will notify the admin trying to answer again.
+If the message is answered in the past, then bot will notify the admin trying to answer again.

 # God Users:
 1. All above features (except for support section, obviously!)